Everything I Own: Composition

 Although initial listeners may have interpreted it as a song about a broken relationship, David Gates revealed that it was written in memory of his father who died in 1963 before he achieved his success with Bread.
 According to the book 1000 UK No. 1 Hits by Jon Kutner and Spencer Leigh, at his father's funeral, a friend took David Gates aside and said, "Your dad was so proud of what you were doing."
 David agreed, "My success would have been so special to him as he was my greatest influence.
 So I decided to write and record 'Everything I Own' about him.
 If you listen to the words, 'You sheltered me from harm, kept me warm, you gave my life to me, set me free', it says it all."

 As for the title, Gates said that he once sent his mother an orchid for her birthday at a time when he could barely afford it: "She was so touched – my dad wrote to tell me I could have had "anything she owned" in return."
 Gates typically wrote the lyrics after the music.
 Although the lyrics were written so it could be interpreted as a love song, Gates said: "When I played it for my wife, she knew right away that it was about my father.
 She cried."

 Reception

 Record World said that "More melodically subtle than its predecessor, 'Baby I'm-A Want You,' David Gates' latest gem will join the growing line of Bread winners.
-Cash Box said the "ballad with strongly rhythmic chorus is another David Gates beauty carefully baked by Bread."
+Cash Box said: "[this] ballad with strongly rhythmic chorus is another David Gates beauty carefully baked by Bread."